ericboszin/cicd-microservices-app/README.md

     ```
     python sentiment_analysis.py
     ```
-7. To see the app in aciton (local), run the image of nginx which has the updated `/html` fodler and execute the OPTIONAL commands in steps 5 and 6 in sparate terminal sessions
+6. To see the app in aciton (local), run the image of nginx which has the updated `/html` fodler and execute the OPTIONAL commands in steps 5 and 6 in sparate terminal sessions

 ## Running the local Dockerized microservices
 For this section, it is assumed that the reader has the Docker Desktop application and a Docker Hub account.
+> NOTE: for local app, navigate to `App.js` in `sa-frontend` and comment out line 24 and uncommment line 23.
 1. Build all the Docker images
    > Logic Service
    ```